PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 ## Brute force attacks and Kerckhoff's principle
 <chapterId>2d73ef97-26c5-5d11-8815-0ddbe89c8003</chapterId>

 The shift cipher is a very insecure symmetric encryption scheme, at least in the modern world.
 [1] An attacker could just attempt decryption of any ciphertext with all 26 possible keys to see which result makes sense.
 This type of attack, where the attacker is just cycling through keys to see what works, is known as a **brute force attack** or **exhaustive key search**.

 For any encryption scheme to meet a minimal notion of security, it must have a set of possible keys, or **keyspace**, which is so large that brute-force attacks are infeasible.
 All modern encryption schemes meet this standard.
 It is known as the **sufficient key space principle**.
 A similar principle typically applies in different types of cryptographic schemes.

-To get a feel for the massive key space size in modern encryption schemes, suppose that a file has been encrypted with a 128-bit using the advanced encryption standard.
-This means an attacker has a set of 2<sup>128</sup> keys that she needs to cycle through for a brute force attack.
-A chance of 0.78% of success with this strategy would require the attacker to cycle through roughly 2.65 x 10<sup>36</sup> keys.
+To get a feel for the massive key space size in modern encryption schemes, suppose that a file has been encrypted with a 128-bit key using the advanced encryption standard.
+This means an attacker has a set of $2^{128}$ keys that she needs to cycle through for a brute force attack.
+A chance of 0.78% of success with this strategy would require the attacker to cycle through roughly $2.65 \times 10^{36}$ keys.

-Suppose we optimistically assume that an attacker can attempt 10 quadrillion keys per second (i.e., 10<sup>16</sup> keys per second).
-To test 0.78% of all keys in the key space, her attack would have to last 2.65 x 10<sup>20</sup> seconds.
+Suppose we optimistically assume that an attacker can attempt $10^{16}$ keys per second (i.e., 10 quadrillion keys per second).
+To test 0.78% of all keys in the key space, her attack would have to last $2.65 \times 10^{20}$ seconds.
 This is about 8.4 trillion years.
 So even a brute force attack by an absurdly powerful adversary is not realistic with a modern 128-bit encryption scheme.
 This is the sufficient key space principle at play.

 Is the shift cipher more secure if the attacker does not know the encryption algorithm?
 Perhaps, but not by much.